patrickbucher/tpop/notes/chapter02.md

 version into running slowly.
 Automate the process so that you can specify and perform a large number of experiments easily.

-Answer:

-The program `qsortbench.c` generates arrays of a specific size in ascending, descending, or random order and sorts it.
+**Answer**: The program `qsortbench.c` generates arrays of a specific size in ascending, descending, or random order and sorts it.
 A random pivot element is selected.
 These are the timings:

     $ ./qsortbench 50000000 asc
     duration:  8.23 seconds